swift-server-community/APNSwift/README.md

 ## Installation

-To install `NIOApns`, just add the package as a dependency in your [**Package.swift**](https://github.com/apple/swift-package-manager/blob/master/Documentation/PackageDescriptionV4.md#dependencies)
+To install `NIOSAPNS`, just add the package as a dependency in your [**Package.swift**](https://github.com/apple/swift-package-manager/blob/master/Documentation/PackageDescriptionV4.md#dependencies)

 ```swift
 dependencies: [